 Although it had failed to identify case studies of incentives being implemented, the PRINTEGER report highlighted examples of innovation that are moving in that direction.
 The country of Norway, in particular, was indicated as leading the way with its new research ethics law enacted in May 2017, which places greater legal responsibility on research organizations to both handle cases of misconduct and to prevent and promote research integrity.
-As the Printeger report in question documents, this legislation was inspired by the belief that building a culture of integrity in an institution requires "managerial attention, a systematic approach, training of everyone involved in research (also students), and competence of all individuals involved - also internal and private sector collaborators" and that "research ethics must be integrated in all phases of the research activities, including planning, execution and publication."
+As the report in question documents, this legislation was inspired by the belief that building a culture of integrity in an institution requires "managerial attention, a systematic approach, training of everyone involved in research (also students), and competence of all individuals involved - also internal and private sector collaborators" and that "research ethics must be integrated in all phases of the research activities, including planning, execution and publication."

 Other work packages of the PRINTEGER project have offered new ideas on how RI could be incentivized.
-In particular, the WP V report "Tools for research leaders and managers: addressing and stimulating integrity in research organisations" suggests to use three tools derived from the Organizational Science literature:
+In particular, the WP V report "Tools for research leaders and managers: addressing and stimulating integrity in research organisations"38 suggests to use three tools derived from the Organizational Science literature:

-- 1) Integrity Cafè, which aim to create "a safe atmosphere to motivate open conversation and reflection".
-Inspired by the model of World Café, the integrity café aims to create a relaxed and friendly atmosphere to discuss matters of integrity in an institution in small groups.
-The integrity cafè relies on the following elements: 1) set the context, deciding who should take part and why; 2) create a hospitable space by arranging lighting and furniture appropriately; 3) explore questions that matter, by identifying thought-provoking questions and examples; 4) encourage everyone's contribution; 5) connecte diverse perspectives, encouraging people to move between tables, or even giving a structure to the groups that then changes over the night (e.g. first tables all of students, all of professors, then mingle); 5) listen together for patterns and insights; 6) harvest by sharing common themes discovered with the rest of the room. - 2) Value visioning workshops: which are interactive team-building exercises to create visions and images that embody the values and ideals of the organization. - 3) Ethics reflection workshops: which may take many forms but with the central objective "to facilitate a systematic dialogue and reflection"
+- Integrity Café, which aim to create "a safe atmosphere to motivate open conversation and reflection".
+Inspired by the model of World Café, the Integrity Café aims to create a relaxed and friendly atmosphere to discuss matters of integrity in an institution in small groups.
+The integrity cafè relies on the following elements: 1) set the context, deciding who should take part and why; 2) create a hospitable space by arranging lighting and furniture appropriately; a) explore questions that matter, by identifying thought-provoking questions and examples; encourage everyone's contribution; 5) connect diverse perspectives, encouraging people to move between tables, or even giving a structure to the groups that then changes over the night (e.g. first tables all of students, all of professors, then mingle); 5) listen together for patterns and insights; 6) harvest by sharing common themes discovered with the rest of the room. - 2.
+Value visioning workshops, which are interactive team-building exercises to create visions and images that embody the values and ideals of the organization. - 3.
+Ethics reflection workshops, which may take many forms but always with the central objective "to facilitate a systematic dialogue and reflection"

-They also suggest a number of "content" tools, which include topics such as "local integrity officer role", "employee appraisal conversations", "ethics guidelines", "work environment mapping", "quality assurance system" and especially Managerial assessments of performance criteria, in which "Assessments should draw on initiatives such as the Leiden Manifesto for research metrics and the San Francisco Declaration on Research Assessment (DORA), involving alternatives to journal-based metrics for evaluation of researchers' performance."
+They also suggest a number of "content" tools, which include topics such as "local integrity officer role", "employee appraisal conversations", "ethics guidelines", "work environment mapping", "quality assurance system" and especially "Managerial assessments of performance criteria".

-Other tools to promote and incentivize research integrity may be produced within the ongoing project Standard Operating Procedures for Research Integrity (SOPs4RI), which aims to "stimulate transformational processes across European research performing organisations (RPOs) and research funding organisations (RFOs)" in order to offer guidelines and tools to promote RI, adopt appropriate incentives and novel sanctions.
+Other tools to promote and incentivize research integrity may be produced within the on-going project Standard Operating Procedures for Research Integrity (SOPs4RI), which aims to "stimulate transformational processes across European research performing organisations (RPOs) and research funding organisations (RFOs)" in order to offer guidelines and tools to promote RI, and adopt appropriate incentives and novel sanctions.